Journal

 Church Unity

 Wounded by the church?
-Grieve and pray with us July 10
+Grieve and pray with us this liturgy

-With Incarnation Anglican Church and the Revs Amy Rowe and Katie Hamlin, Coracle is offering a healing Eucharist service for those who have been wounded by the church on Wednesday, July 10 at 7pm in our ministry center at Greenbrier Baptist Church in Arlington, VA.
+With Incarnation Anglican Church and the Revs Amy Rowe and Katie Hamlin, Coracle offered a healing Eucharist service for those who have been wounded by the church on Wednesday, July 10 at 7pm in our ministry center at Greenbrier Baptist Church in Arlington, VA.

 We can get wounded by the church–by a congregation, a denomination, a tradition, those in pastoral leadership–in a broad variety of many ways.
 Getting hurt by a leader or people you’ve trusted and even loved is extremely painful and frustrating.